 My dear brothers and sisters,

 My name is Fr.
 Rayanna Pudota, a missionary priest from the Diocese of Guntur in South India.
-First of all, I sincerely thank Bishop Jaime Soto, Auxiliary Bishop Rey Bersabal, and Father Jose Campo for giving me this opportunity to share with you a mission that is very close to my heart—my home parish of Immaculate Conception Church, Ravipadu.
+First of all, I sincerely thank Most Reverend Joseph Brennan, Bishop of Fresno, Very Reverend Salvador Gonzalez, Vicar General, and Reverend Father Miguel Campos, Pastor of Immaculate Heart of Mary Church for giving me this opportunity to share with you a mission that is very close to my heart—my home parish of Immaculate Conception Church, Ravipadu.

 These readings remind me of the faithful people of my home parish.